- Smash-hit tribute musical The Simon & Garfunkel Story is coming to London’s Cambridge Theatre after a sell-out worldwide tour.

-- Cambridge Theatre is located at Earlham Street, Covent Garden, London, WC2H 9HU.
+- Cambridge Theatre is located in Covent Garden.

-- Parking can get very busy around the theatre but they are part of Q-Park’s Theatreland Parking Scheme, offering audience members 50% off their parking for up to 4 hours.
+- Parking can get very busy around the theatre but they are part of Q-Park’s Theatreland Parking Scheme, offering audience members 50% off their parking for up to four hours.

 - The nearest tube stations to Cambridge Theatre are Covent Garden, serving the Piccadilly line, and Leicester Square, serving the Piccadilly and Northern lines.
 Both are just a few minutes walk to the theatre.

 - Bus routes operating in the area are the 14, 19, 24, 38 and 176.